precice/su2-adapter/README.md

 export PYTHONPATH="${SU2_RUN}/bin:${PYTHONPATH}"
 ```

 In particular, make sure that `SU2_RUN` points to a directory into which you have write access.
+You later will need to pass this to meson with `--prefix`.

 SU2 will advise you to add this variable (and others) to your `~/.bashrc` (Linux) or `~/.bash_profile` (Mac) after configuring, so it may already be set if SU2 is already configured and installed on your computer.
 To install the adapter, run from the adapter directory: